Skip to content

 Ingestion time

-Note: Use ingestion time redaction or drop when you want to ensure sensitive data is never stored on disk.
-This is the most secure option for compliance requirements, as the original sensitive data cannot be recovered once it's redacted or dropped during ingestion.
+Note: Use ingestion time redaction, hash, or drop when you want to ensure sensitive data is never stored on disk.
+This is the most secure option for compliance requirements, as the original sensitive data cannot be recovered once it is redacted, hashed, or dropped during ingestion.

-• Redaction: Sensitive data is masked before being stored on disk.
+• Redact: Sensitive data is masked before being stored on disk.

 • Drop: Sensitive data is removed before being stored on disk.